Install and Deploy

-This article will walk you through how to install and deploy Bitwarden to your own server.
-Because Bitwarden is a cross platform application, you can install and deploy it on Linux, macOS, and Windows machines.
+This article will walk you through the procedure to install and deploy Bitwarden to your own server.
+Bitwarden can be installed and deployed on Linux, macOS, and Windows machines.

 If you are looking for a quality provider with affordable prices, we recommend: